apollo

 Over time, the high blood sugar levels associated with diabetes can damage the nerves.
 This type of nerve damage is known as diabetic polyneuropathy.

-ALPHA LIPOIC ACID is used to treat diabetic neuropathy.
-Diabetic neuropathy is a condition in which nerve damage occurs due to high blood glucose levels.
+Alpha Lipoic Acid is used to treat diabetic neuropathy.
+Diabetic neuropathy is a condition in which nerve damage results from high blood glucose levels.
 It mostly causes pain in the legs and feet.

-Do not discontinue ALPHA LIPOIC ACID without consulting your doctor, as it could lead to withdrawal symptoms.
-To treat your condition effectually, continue taking ALPHA LIPOIC ACID for as long as recommended.
-Do not be reluctant to speak with your doctor if you feel any difficulty while taking ALPHA LIPOIC ACID; your doctor will gradually reduce the dose.
+Do not discontinue Alpha Lipoic Acid without consulting your doctor, as it could lead to withdrawal symptoms.
+To treat your condition effectively, continue taking Alpha Lipoic Acid for as long as recommended.
+Do not be reluctant to speak with your doctor if you feel any difficulty while taking Alpha Lipoic Acid; your doctor will gradually reduce the dose.

-Consult your doctor before taking ALPHA LIPOIC ACID if you are pregnant or planning for pregnancy.
-Your doctor will recommend ALPHA LIPOIC ACID only if the benefits outweigh the risks.
+Consult your doctor before taking Alpha Lipoic Acid if you are pregnant or planning a pregnancy.
+Your doctor will recommend Alpha Lipoic Acid only if the benefits outweigh the risks.